Bulky waste

-The hub will give us new toilets and changing facilities.
-These will replace the Western esplanade toilets, which many people have asked for.
+The hub has new toilets and changing facilities.
+These replace the toilets previously on Western Esplanade.

 You can see our latest drone videos of how the work is progressing at the bottom of the page.